dasch-swiss/dsp-api/docs/05-internals/development/updating-repositories.md

 ## Testing Update Plugins

 Each plugin should have a unit test that extends `UpgradePluginSpec`.
-A typical test loads a TriG file containing test data into a `RdfModel`, runs the plugin, makes an `RdfRepository` containing the transformed `RdfModel`, and uses SPARQL to check the result.
+A typical test loads a file containing RDF test data into a `RdfModel`, runs the plugin, makes an `RdfRepository` containing the transformed `RdfModel`, and uses SPARQL to check the result.